JBlitzar/Text2Image/NOTES.md

 - Coded up the efficient design and made it lager by increasing start depth and adding another layer of depth.
 Switched bert to t5 large.
 - Old architecture at v2_architecture, old traininer at v2_trainer.
 - The efficient architecture has 1 million less parameters :skull: (380 million vs 379 million)
+- I'm going to naively just train this. run_8_large_t5_efficient, here we go!
+- Python isnt actually using much more memory than before, however eta for an epoch is 2 hours (double) which is understandable, given 12x model size lol